 - Screening patients for risk of respiratory depression.
-Higher risk patients may include: - Sleep apnea/ sleeping disorder/ morbid obesity/ snoring - Risk increases with age (2.8 times over age 60, 5.4 times over age 70, 8.7 times over age 80) - No recent opioid use - Post surgical (particularly upper abdominal or thoracic surgery) - Longer times receiving general anesthesia - Increased doses or those with opioid dependence - Use of other sedating drugs (including multiple opioids) - Pre-existing pulmonary or cardiac disease or major organ failure - Thoracic or other surgical incisions that may impair breathing - Smokers - Assessing patient history and screening for opioid tolerance, abuse or adverse events - Upon admission the nurse assesses for any opioid drug use, examples in the medication reconciliation and interdisciplinary admission may include: - Codeine - Fentanyl (ACTIQ, DURAGESIC, IONSYS, SUBLIMAZE) - Heroin - Hydrocodone (HYSINGLA, ZOHYDRO) - Hydromorphone (DILAUDID, EXALGO) - Morphine (AVINZA, KADIAN, MS CONTIN, ORAMORPH) - Oxycodone (PERCOLONE, OxyCONTIN, ROXICODONE, XTAMPZA) - Oxymorphone (OPANA) - Tramadol (ULTRAM) - Controlled substance prescription history is tracked at the state level and can be accessed via the New Jersey Prescription Monitoring Program (Clinical Tools menu on Capitalink (https://newjersey.pmpaware.net/login) - Registration required (free to healthcare professionals)
+Higher risk patients may include: - Sleep apnea/ sleeping disorder/ morbid obesity/ snoring - Risk increases with age (2.8 times over age 60, 5.4 times over age 70, 8.7 times over age 80) - No recent opioid use - Post surgical (particularly upper abdominal or thoracic surgery) - Longer times receiving general anesthesia - Increased doses or those with opioid dependence - Use of other sedating drugs (including multiple opioids) - Pre-existing pulmonary or cardiac disease or major organ failure - Thoracic or other surgical incisions that may impair breathing - Smokers - Assessing patient history and screening for opioid tolerance, abuse or adverse events - Upon admission the nurse assesses for any opioid drug use, examples in the medication reconciliation and interdisciplinary admission may include: - Codeine - Fentanyl (ACTIQ, DURAGESIC, IONSYS, SUBLIMAZE) - Heroin - Hydrocodone (HYSINGLA, ZOHYDRO) - Hydromorphone (DILAUDID, EXALGO) - Morphine (AVINZA, KADIAN, MS CONTIN, ORAMORPH) - Oxycodone (PERCOLONE, OxyCONTIN, ROXICODONE, XTAMPZA) - Oxymorphone (OPANA) - Tramadol (ULTRAM) - Controlled substance prescription history is tracked at the state level and can be accessed via the New Jersey Prescription Monitoring Program (Clinical Tools menu on Capitalink and as a direct link through the Capital Health EMR (https://newjersey.pmpaware.net/login) - Registration required (free to healthcare professionals)

-- Use caution in initiating opioids on patients with who do not chronically use opioids (opioid-naïve) - Allow adequate time for a therapy to work before increasing dosages - Use a multi-modal plan with pharmacologic and non-pharmacologic options to manage pain - Tailor dosing based on patient's tolerance and severity of pain - Longer acting medications are utilized for patients with chronic pain states who have pain at baseline and use pain medications at home routinely to minimize the need to use as needed medications - Breakthrough (as needed) pain medication orders can be utilized to manage pain that manifests in the time frame between regularly scheduled pain medication administrations - Make efforts to administer regularly scheduled pain medications on time to reduce the need to use breakthrough doses due to late or missed maintenance doses - Capnography monitoring is available to detect over dosage before it becomes an emergent situation - Prospective prevention of common adverse effects of opioids such as constipation should be practiced by initiating patients on laxative / stool softener combinations when using opioids (ex.
+- Use caution in initiating opioids on patients with who do not chronically use opioids (opioid-naïve) - Allow adequate time for a therapy to work before increasing dosages - Use a multi-modal plan with pharmacologic and non-pharmacologic options to manage pain.
+Ex: - Scheduled administration of NSAIDS, acetaminophen, gabapentin/ pregabalin, lidocaine topical patch - Tailor dosing based on patient's tolerance and severity of pain - Longer acting medications are utilized for patients with chronic pain states who have pain at baseline and use pain medications at home routinely to minimize the need to use as needed medications - Breakthrough (as needed) pain medication orders can be utilized to manage pain that manifests in the time frame between regularly scheduled pain medication administrations - Make efforts to administer regularly scheduled pain medications on time to reduce the need to use breakthrough doses due to late or missed maintenance doses - Capnography monitoring is available to detect over dosage before it becomes an emergent situation (standard with PCA orders) - Prospective prevention of common adverse effects of opioids such as constipation should be practiced by initiating patients on laxative / stool softener combinations when using opioids (ex.
 Miralax, docusate, senna, bisacodyl) - Misuse of opioids may also occur when a patient who chronically uses opioids is not prescribed opioids requisite to their needs.
 Chronic (tolerant) opioid users should be maintained on opioid therapy to avoid withdrawal and/or the need for "catch up" opioid dosing which can lead to over dosage due multiple doses of opioids in a short duration of time - Use conversion scales to determine equianalgesic dosages when converting from one opioid to another - Remember to decrease the dose of the new opioid by roughly 30% of the calculated equianalgesic value to account for incomplete cross-tolerance